NuKeMtje/ESPHomeDSMRVictron/README.md

 I'll maybe add other configs later to add PV inverter data to a GX device via MQTT and Home Assistant.

 ## Disclaimer
-I'm not responsible for damage or financial loss due to using of this configuration.
+I'm not responsible for possible damage or financial loss due to the usage of this configuration.

 A note for Belgian users:
 https://userbase.be/forum/viewtopic.php?p=961196#p961196